qdtsne

 double qdtsne::Options::eta = 200 |

-The learning rate, used to scale the updates.
-Larger values yield larger updates that speed up convergence to a local minima at the cost of stability.
+The learning rate, used to scale the updates to the coordinates at each iteration.
+Larger values can speed up convergence at the cost of potentially skipping over local minima.

 double qdtsne::Options::exaggeration_factor = 12 |

-Factor to scale the probabilities during the early exaggeration phase (see Options::stop_lying_iter
+Exaggeration factor to scale the probabilities during the early exaggeration phase (see Options::early_exaggeration_iterations

 double qdtsne::Options::final_momentum = 0.8 |

-Final momentum, to be used in the later iterations after the momentum switch.
+Final momentum in \)[0, 1)$f, to be used in the iterations after the momentum switch at Options::momentum_switch_iterations

 is ignored.
 The perplexity is instead defined from the NeighborList

-as the number of nearest neighbors for the first point divided by 3.
-(It is assumed that all points have the same number of neighbors.)
+as the number of nearest neighbors for the first observation divided by 3.
+(It is assumed that all observations have the same number of neighbors.)
+This effectively performs the inverse calculation of perplexity_to_k()

-, which needs to be small enough so that many leaf nodes have multiple assigned points.
+, which needs to be small enough so that many leaf nodes have multiple assigned observations.

 int qdtsne::Options::max_depth = 20 |